tbm/homepage/content/blog/fossbazaar/amazing-foss-adoption-finland.md

 kind: article
 ---

-I attended <a href = "http://www.mindtrek.org/openmind">Openmind</a> last week, an interesting conference organized by the Finnish Centre for Open Source Solutions (COSS) to bring together open source professionals, community members and academics in Finland.
+I attended Openmind last week, an interesting conference organized by the Finnish Centre for Open Source Solutions (COSS) to bring together open source professionals, community members and academics in Finland.
 In the session about business aspects of open source, in which I gave a talk about FOSS Governance, Nina